 If you visit Clifden on a Friday, you are in for a treat!
 Market Day is held every Friday without fail and it is where farmers showcase their freshest produce and craftsmen bring their uniquely curated goods to sell.
 You can get some fresh bread and jam to take home for a breakfast treat the following day.

-Connemara is located in County Galway, so it is really near Galway city.
+Connemara is located in County Galway, and the distance from Galway to Connemara is not much.
 You’ll reach this small cultural town with just a 15-minute drive.
 Here, you’ll experience authentic Irish culture.
 If you are planning on a relaxing, scenic trip, we strongly advise you to take the longer drive via the Connemara Loop, where you’ll pass some of the most pristine, beautiful sights in the area.

 Explore Irish culture further by visiting Kylemore Abbey, a monastery that was built in the 1920s.
 Immerse yourself in the beauty of its high-walled Victorian Garden and the quiet, relaxing atmosphere.

 As we’ve mentioned in this article, the various villages, towns, and cities around Galway are full of surprises.
 If you are a resident in Galway, you are lucky!
-An enjoyable day trip is just a short drive away.
+An enjoyable day trip to the must-visit destinations around Galway is just a short drive away.
 With such a large variety of places to visit and so many activities to participate in, there is definitely something for everyone.

 Get Trip101 in your inbox